Hat Creek, How Do I Fish This

 Access Points

-Both upper and lower Hat Creek are very accessible as HWY 89 parallels most of the creek up to Cassel.
+Both upper and lower Hat Creek are easily accessible as HWY 89 parallels most of the creek up to Cassel.

 Primary access points to upper Hat Creek are in and around the numerous campgrounds near the creek.